 Public Universities & Colleges

-There are seven public 4-year state universities and colleges in South Dakota.
+There are zero public 4-year state universities and colleges in South Dakota.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in South Dakota.

 Private Universities & Colleges

-In South Dakota there are eight accredited private four-year colleges.
+In South Dakota there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in South Dakota.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately eight such colleges in South Dakota located throughout the state.
+There are approximately zero such colleges in South Dakota located throughout the state.
 See a full list of Christian colleges in South Dakota along with program and tuition information.

 Browse Schools by Career in South Dakota